ADMAlyami/compliance-service/README.md

     - Or submit a `POST` request to `/check-docs` with one or more PDF files attached as form-data.

-Architecture & Design Choices
-Framework: FastAPI is used for its speed, simplicity, and built-in API documentation.

-Text Extraction: pdfplumber is used for native PDF text extraction.
-If text extraction fails or yields little content, OCR is performed using pytesseract and pdf2image to handle scanned/image-based documents.

-Field Parsing: Regular expressions and rules-based logic are used to extract structured fields from semi-structured documents.
-This approach is transparent and easy to extend for more document types.

-Validation: Validation rules are applied based on document type (such as checking expiry dates, presence of required fields, and format correctness).

-Confidence Scoring: Confidence is assigned heuristically based on field extraction success, allowing users to assess data reliability.

-Stateless Microservice: The API is stateless; no documents or results are stored.
-This makes the service scalable and suitable for containerization or deployment in serverless environments.

-Multi-file Support: The /check-docs endpoint is designed to accept and process multiple files in one request, providing a result for each file in the response.

-Potential Improvements
-Use ML/NLP-based entity extraction for greater accuracy with more varied or complex document layouts

-Add a simple web-based user interface for manual uploads and visual review

-Extend support for direct image files (JPG, PNG, TIFF)

-Implement more robust document type detection and validation based on project-specific requirements

-Add logging, audit trails, and error monitoring for compliance and debugging

-Provide deployment scripts for cloud platforms and add CI/CD integration for easier updates and reliability

-Implement user authentication or API key support for production deployments
 ---

 ## API Usage